opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 **1. Read 3D textured object model and object mesh.**

 In order to load the textured model I implemented the *class* **Model** which has the function *load()* that opens a YAML file and take the stored 3D points with its corresponding descriptors.
-You can find an example of a 3D textured model in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/cookies_ORB.yml` or :download:`download from here <./../../../samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/cookies_ORB.yml>`.
+You can find an example of a 3D textured model in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/cookies_ORB.yml`.

    .. code-block:: cpp